-Webinar for providers: How to use popular apps for telemedicine during COVID-19
+Webinar for providers: How to use chat apps for telemedicine during COVID-19

 HIPAA waiver issued for telemedicine during COVID-19.

-The national coronavirus emergency triggered the Office of Civil Rights (OCR) in the federal Health and Human Services (HHS) agency to waive certain HIPAA penalties on March 15, 2020 for telemedicine during COVID-19 sheltering.
-That means that doctors, physician assistants, nurse practitioners and other providers can comply with social distancing guidelines while still treating patients using popular free video apps, such as Apple Facetime, Google Hangouts, Microsoft Skype, Facebook Messenger.
+The national coronavirus emergency triggered the Office of Civil Rights (OCR) in the United States Department of Health and Human Services (HHS) to waive certain HIPAA penalties on March 15, 2020, for telemedicine during COVID-19 sheltering.
+That means doctors, physician assistants, nurse practitioners and other providers can comply with social distancing guidelines while still treating patients using popular, free video apps such as Apple FaceTime, Google Hangouts Meet, Microsoft Skype and Facebook Messenger.

 Anjali Dooley, JD, MBA

 An expert in telehealth law, Anjali speaks about maintaining a standard of care and how to use chat and video apps within the guidelines of the recent HIPAA waiver.

 Download Ms. Dooley’s slides: Compliance for telemedicine during COVID-19